filip12724/First-PHP-Website/README.md

 Description: My first PHP project!
 A simple web application with features like an admin panel, user management, and custom database queries.

-The full documentation is available in the repository.
+The full documentation is available in the repository, or if you cant find it its here https://github.com/filip12724/First-PHP-Website/blob/main/Dokumentacija-PHP-1.pdf.

 ⚠️ Disclaimer
 This was my first PHP project, built while learning the basics of web development.
 I’m aware that: